-The law presumes that trustees are to agree unanimously on any decisions they take.
+Section 38 of the Trusts Act 2019 requires trustees to agree unanimously on any decisions they take.
 However, it is possible for the deed to say that a decision of a majority of the trustees will be binding.

-If only a majority decision is required all the trustees are still responsible for the decision; some people may not accept appointment as a trustee on those terms.
+If only a majority decision is required, all the trustees are still responsible for the decision; some people may not accept appointment as a trustee on those terms.